dsrub/solutions_to_probability_statistics/chpt12/chapter_12.md

     (Z_1, Z_2)_4 = ( -0.65055423687 0.179187077215 )

 In addition to plotting the histograms (plot in the first panel below) I also make a scatter plot of the 2 Gaussian random variables.
-The Box-Muller method produces pairs of independent random variables, and indeed, in the plot we see a bivariate Normal distribution with no correlation, i.e., it is an axis-aligned (recall that independence $\implies \rho = 0$).
+The Box-Muller method produces pairs of independent random variables, and indeed, in the plot we see a bivariate Normal distribution with no correlation, i.e., it is axis-aligned (recall that independence $\implies \rho = 0$).
 I further compute the correlation coefficient between $Z_1$ and $Z_2$ and it is indeed very close to 0.

 ```python